rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 In the project's top-level directory is a file called startup.cfg It contains the path and name of the kiosk you want to start.
 For the DEFAULT kiosk the startup.cfg file is:

 ```
-KiosksPath="kiosks"
+KiosksPath="~/Projects/MOTUS_KIOSK/kiosks"
 StartKiosk="DEFAULT"
+KioskCfgFile="kiosk.cfg"
 ```

-The above points the startup to:   *top-level-project-dir*/kiosks/DEFAULT
+The '~' in KiosksPath instructs R to open the kiosk *relative* to the logged in users home directory.

-In the this example, the DEFAULT directory contains all of the site-specific files that make up the content of the DEFAULT kiosk.
+In the the above example, the DEFAULT directory in the kiosks folder contains all of the site-specific files that make up the content of the DEFAULT kiosk.

 If you followed all the steps in the **1_START_HERE** document you will have already cloned the default kiosk and given the clone your own kiosk name.
 If not, I suggest you either go back to complete those steps, or if you already know what your doing then go ahead and edit the Startup.cfg file now and set the correct kiosk name you want to work on.

+Below reflects that the kiosk folder was copied to the users Documents folder - (see instructions in  StartHere.md Sections 9.0)

 Startup.cfg becomes:

 ```
-KiosksPath="kiosks"
-StartKiosk="yourkioskname"
+KiosksPath="~/Documents/kiosks"
+StartKiosk="mycustomkiosk"
+KioskCfgFile="kiosk.cfg"
 ```

 *Note: these values are case sensitive and must match exactly the project directory structure containing your kiosk.*

+**TIP:** relative (~) paths are convenient when developing your site using the RStudio IDE.
+However when your kiosk 'goes-live' it will likely be run in the background by another account such as Admin.
+At some point you will want to modify the startup.cfg to use the full absolute paths (eg.  C:/Users/MOTUS_USER/Documents/kiosks)  (See the FINAL_DEPLOYMENT document Section 2.0)

 ##### 1.2 - Locate your site's motus receiver deployment ID.